-- (1) On any question arising at a committee meeting, each committee member present at the meeting has one vote. - (2) A motion is carried if a majority of committee members present at the meeting vote in favour of the motion. - (3) Subrule (2) does not apply to any motion or question which is required by these Rules to be passed by an absolute majority of the Committee. - (4) If votes are divided equally on a question, the Chairperson of the meeting has a second or casting vote. - (5) Voting by proxy is not permitted.
+- (1) On any question arising at a committee meeting, each committee member present at the meeting has one vote. - (2) A motion is carried if a majority of committee members present at the meeting vote in favour of the motion. - (3) Sub rule (2) does not apply to any motion or question which is required by these Rules to be passed by an absolute majority of the Committee. - (4) If votes are divided equally on a question, the Chairperson of the meeting has a second or casting vote. - (5) Voting by proxy is not permitted.

-65 Conflict of interest
+64 - Conflict of interest

-- (1) A committee member who has a material personal interest in a matter being considered at a committee meeting must disclose the nature and extent of that interest to the Committee. - (2) The member- - (a) must not be present while the matter is being considered at the meeting; and - (b) must not vote on the matter.
+- (1) A committee member who has a material personal interest in a matter being considered at a committee meeting must disclose the nature and extent of that interest to the Committee. - (2) The member - a) Must not be present while the matter is being considered at the meeting; and - b) Must not vote on the matter.

-Under section 81(3) of the Act, if there are insufficient committee members to form a quorum because a member who has a material personal interest is disqualified from voting on a matter, a general meeting may be called to deal with the matter.
+Under section 81(3) of the Act, if there are insufficient committee members to form a quorum because a member who has a material personal interest is disqualified from voting on a matter. a general meeting may be called to deal with the matter.

-- (3) This rule does not apply to a material personal interest- - (a) that exists only because the member belongs to a class of persons for whose benefit the Association is established; or - (b) that the member has in common with all, or a substantial proportion of, the members of the Association.
+- (3) This rule does not apply to a material personal interest - a) That exists only because the member belongs to a class of persons for whose benefit the Association is established; or - b) That the member has in common with all, or a substantial proportion of the members of the Association.

-66 Minutes of meeting
+65 - Minutes of meeting

-- (1) The Committee must ensure that minutes are taken and kept of each committee meeting. - (2) The minutes must record the following- - (a) the names of the members in attendance at the meeting; - (b) the business considered at the meeting; - (c) any resolution on which a vote is taken and the result of the vote;

-(d) any material personal interest disclosed under rule 65.
+- (1) The Committee must ensure that minutes are taken and kept of each committee meeting. - (2) The minutes must record the following - a) The names of the members in attendance at the meeting; - b) The business considered at the meeting; - c) Any resolution on which a vote is taken and the result of the vote; - d) Any material personal interest disclosed under rule 65. - e) Committee meeting minutes are not available to members.

-67 Leave of absence
+66 - Leave of absence